qkhadim22/Exudyn-hydraulically-actuated-industrial-systems/README.md

 # Hydraulically Actuated Industrial Systems
 This project provides hydraulically actuated rigid and flexible crane models.
 The actual hydraulic parameters and geometric configuration align with existing industrial machinery.
-The experimental setup is available at the Laboratory of Intelligent Machines at LUT University.
+The experimental setup is available at the Laboratory of Intelligent Machines, LUT University.
+The dynamic responses of these models have been validated against experimental data.

 ## Models
 - Rigid Multibody System Dynamics — Redundant and Minimal Coordinate Methods